IdolFest/nw-idolfest-website/src/markdown-pages/events/index.md

 title: Events
 template: page
 ---
 NW IdolFest is excited to provide a venue for your amazing panels and performances this year!

-Want to host a panel or performance?
-Submit [an application](http://idolfe.st/panelapp) by July 31st to have your event considered.
+The pages in this section can show you just what we have in store.
+If there's not much here yet, check back closer to the event.